italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - A method that was used to derive **code challenge**.
 MUST be set to ``S256``
       - :rfc:`7636#section-4.3`.
     * - **request**
       - It MUST be a signed JWT.
-The private key corresponding to the public one in the ``cnf`` parameter inside the Wallet Instance Attestation MUST be used for signing the requet object.
+The private key corresponding to the public one in the ``cnf`` parameter inside the Wallet Instance Attestation MUST be used for signing the request object.
       - TBD
     * - **client_assertion_type**
       - It MUST be set to ``urn:ietf:params:oauth:client-assertion-type:jwt-key-attestation``.